Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Visit El Morro & San Cristobal Fortresses (1/2 - 1 Day)

-By touching the walls of both fortresses, it will remind you the history and wars they stood for.
+By touching the walls of both fortresses, it will remind you of the history and wars they stood for.
 Both fortresses offer hidden passages for you to explore.
 In June, bring along a kite & join the locals for the annual Volantín Festival.
 Let your kite take flight on the wide-open breezy slopes in front of El Morro Fortress.

 Casa Blanca & Fortaleza (2 - 4 hours)